Coopersmith Career Consulting | Evaluated Learning Experience

 Advanced Deuteronomy (BIB-440)

 March 2022 - Present.

-Upon completion of this course, students will be able to demonstrate an in-depth knowledge of the concepts and themes found throughout the entire Book of Deuteronomy along with its medieval and modern commentaries; Students will be able to solve apparent contradictions in the verses and explain the hermeneutic principles which are applied to verses to gain new insight; Students will also explain legal rulings derived from the text found in major law books as well as interpret ethical issues which emerge from the text; In addition, students will be required to write five-one hundred-word essays connecting sources to a variety of themes using source material from the Chumash and selected commentaries; One essay will require the student to demonstrate an ability to translate from Hebrew to English.
+Upon completion of this course, students will be able to demonstrate an in-depth knowledge of the concepts and themes found throughout the entire Book of Deuteronomy along with its medieval and modern commentaries; solve apparent contradictions in the verses and explain the hermeneutic principles which are applied to verses to gain new insight; explain legal rulings derived from the text found in major law books as well as interpret ethical issues which emerge from the text; write five-one hundred-word essays connecting sources to a variety of themes using source material from the Chumash and selected commentaries; One essay requires students to translate from Hebrew to English.

-Advanced Deuteronomy (BIB-440) will assess the students’ knowledge of the Book of Deuteronomy on an advanced level.
-Students will be required to have a broad knowledge of classical commentaries on the Book of Deuteronomy including: The Talmud, Midrash, Rashi, Ramban, Sforno, and R’ Samson R. Hirsch among others.
-Students will have a deep understanding of how the commentators analyze the Bible, with a focus on philosophical and ethical principles derived from the verses.
-Topics include: the purpose of repeating the Torah, Moses prayer to enter the land, the Ten Commandments, Shema, the court system, Moses blessing and more.
+Advanced Deuteronomy (BIB-440) assesses students’ knowledge of the Book of Deuteronomy on an advanced level.
+Students are required to have a broad knowledge of classical commentaries on the Book of Deuteronomy including: The Talmud, Midrash, Rashi, Ramban, Sforno, and R’ Samson R. Hirsch among others.
+Students need a deep understanding of how the commentators analyze the Bible, with a focus on philosophical and ethical principles derived from the verses.
+Topics include: the purpose of repeating the Torah, Moses' prayer to enter the land, the Ten Commandments, Shema, the court system, Moses' blessings and more.

 In the upper division baccalaureate degree category, 3 semester hours in Judaic Studies, Near Eastern Studies, or Religion (2/22).